klamma/ar-for-eu-book/_pages/chapters/engines.md

 10. We are now ready to create the script which will handle the movement of the 3D object.
    Similar to the creation of the other files, first create a folder called "Scripts" and then create a C# script called "ObjectMover" by right-clicking and selecting "Create > C# Script".
    The created script is automatically set up as a C# class which is also called `ObjectMover`.
+   It is important that the name of the file always matches up with the name of the class.
    The script is also set up so that it inherits from `MonoBehavior` which means that the script can be attached to game objects and that it can implement special callback functions.
    Double click on the file in the assets browser in order to edit it in a development environment, e.g. Visual Studio.
 11. With `Start` and `Update` two of these callback methods have already been defined in the class.